kristofzerbe/kiko.io/source/_posts/Automatic-Header-Images-in-Hexo.md

 });
 ```

-#### 4. Move the 3 device-dependend images into the photos folder
+#### Step 4 - Move the 3 device-dependend images into the photos folder

-Last but not least, we have to move the pool images into the ``photos`` folder and at least remove the pool folder:
+Last but not least, we have to move the pool images into the ``photos`` folder and remove the pool folder with all its processed content:

 ```javascript
 const front = require('hexo-front-matter');